 This course is designed to meet the State of Florida Department of Education requirements for all Elementary and Secondary education majors in the area of Geometry.
-Topics include the geometry of lines, polygons and circles.
-Areas, surfaces, solids and introduction to analytic geometry.
-Prerequisite: MAT 100A or SAT quantitative score of 26.5 or placement test score of 85.
+Topics include the geometry of lines, polygons and circles; areas, surfaces, solids; and introduction to analytic geometry.
+Prerequisite: MAT 100A or SAT Math section score >=500 or ACT quantitative score >=18 or equivalent.